magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import-first-steps.md

   - Setup
 ---

 When first creating your {{site.data.var.ece}} project, you may have a choice of a blank template or importing existing code.
 We highly recommend always starting with a blank template to receive the {{site.data.var.ece}} codebase to build on.
-You can start adding custom code, extensions and modules, themes, and more in branches from this codebase.
+You can start adding your existing Magento custom code, extensions and modules, themes, and more to development branches created from .

 For trial Starter and Pro projects, we automatically provision your project with the latest version of {{site.data.var.ece}}.
 You do not have an option of creating a project by importing.
 Not to worry, if you still want to fully import your existing codebase and overwrite the Git `master` branch for your project, these instructions will walk through the process.